marijmokoginta/file-manager/README.md

-# File Manager for Laravel
+# 🛠️ File Manager for Laravel (WIP)

+> ⚠️ **This package is currently under active development.
+Breaking changes may occur.
+Contributions are welcome!**

 📦 A modular, clean-architecture-based Laravel package to manage file operations — image, video, documents — with support for multiple drivers (local, cloud, Firebase, etc), progressive images, and flexible configuration.